 Associate Program Director: Loren J. Harris, M.D.,

-Surgery Residency Program Administrator: Natasha Sagal, MS, MSA
+Surgery Residency Program Manager: Natasha Sagal, MS, MSA

 The Residency Program at Downstate is approved by the Residency Review Committee in Surgery to graduate eight residents each year.
 The program has no pyramid.
 Rotations currently take place at the following locations :